helenmurugan/the-groomers-network/README.md

 - [Widget Tweaks Documentation](https://pypi.org/project/django-widget-tweaks/)

 ### Acknowledgments
-- Juliia Konovalova for support during the early stages of the project.
+- A huge thank you to Juliia Konovalova for mentoring support during the early stages of the project.
-- Spencer Barriball for
+- Another huge thank you to Spencer Barriball for excellent advice and mentoring during the latter stages of the project.
-- Code Institute's tutoring service
-- Inspiration on structure and design of templates taken from Kim Bergstroem's PP4 Gamer's Insight blog project.
+- I am grateful to the Code Institute London community for testing my project and offering really useful advice.